sjtower/super-lunk-world/notes.md

 #### Crush Blocks
 1. will slow down in water
+1. You cannot push a PB on to a moving CB because the PB will bounce upon landing and fall off the CB.
-1. Big crush blocks are 2x2 tiles big and are centered in the top-left square
+1. Big crush blocks are 2x2 tiles big.
+Spawn location can vary - placement conforms to surrounding blocks?

 #### Quicksand
 1. if platform is placed below quicksand, player cannot dop below it